Pop Culture Madness!

 Airplane Celebrity Death: Glenn Miller

-Charles Nelson Reilly, actor/comedian best known as the long time panelist on the game show Match Game, was a survivor of the 1944 Hartford circus tent fire in which 169 people died.
-He never sat in an audience again for the remainder of life because large crowds reminded him of the event.
+Charles Nelson Reilly, actor/comedian best known as the long-time panelist on the game show Match Game, was a survivor of the 1944 Hartford circus tent fire in which 169 people died.
+He never sat in an audience again for the remainder of his life because large crowds reminded him of the event.

 On August 5, 1944, one of the biggest jailbreaks in history involved hundreds of Japanese POWs attempting to escape an Australian prisoner camp.
 The Japanese considered the Australians weak because they treated the prisoners well.
-234 of the Japanese were killed and another 108 wounded.
+Two hundred thirty-four of the Japanese were killed and another 108 wounded.

 Firsts